OctoPrint/OctoPrint/docs/events/index.rst

 EStop
    An ``M112`` was sent to the printer through OctoPrint (not triggered when printing from SD!)

+FilamentChange
+  An ''M600'', ''M701'' or ''M702'' was sent to the printer through OctoPrint (not triggered when printing from SD!)

 PositionUpdate
    The response to an ``M114`` was received by OctoPrint.
 The payload contains the current position information parsed from the response and (in the case of the selected tool ``t`` and the current feedrate ``f``) tracked